semuxproject/semux-light/README.md

 # Semux Light

-The Semux Light Mainnet client is here: https://semux.online
+The Semux Light Mainnet client is here: https://wallet.semux.info

-You can also use the testnet installation here: https://testnet.semux.online.
-Just create a testnet wallet, copy your address, claim 1000 testnet SEM here: https://www.semux.org/testnetfaucet and spent as you will :)

 You can also:
 - build and deploy the semux-light-server and semux-light-front yourself (see below), or